nirs/blkhash/README.md

    10.85 ± 0.39 times faster than 'sha1sum fedora-35.raw'
 ```

 For images with more data, the difference is smaller.
-In this example,
+In the following
-the fedora-35-data.raw contains additional 3 GiB of random data, and
+example, the fedora-35-data.raw contains additional 3 GiB of random
-is 65% full.
+data, and is 65% full.

 ```
 $ hyperfine -w1 "blksum --digest sha1 fedora-35-data.raw" "sha1sum fedora-35-data.raw"